TITLE 6 PRIMARY AND SECONDARY EDUCATION

 year of high school (not the cohort with which the student entered high school)

-after the 20th school day of the final year of high school.
-IEP teams may change a student's program of
+school day of the final year of high school.

-study from the ability program of study to the career readiness program of
+program of study to the modified program of study, or from the modified program

-study, if the student meets the graduation requirements of that program of
+of study to the standard program of study, if the student meets the graduation

-study and if the change is made and documented appropriately in a revised IEP
+requirements of that program of study and if the change is made and documented

-and PWN by a properly constituted IEP team in a properly convened meeting.
+appropriately in a revised IEP and PWN by a properly constituted IEP team in a

-(i) A student who receives special
+(h) A student who receives special

 education services may be granted a conditional certificate of transition in